Maxence-Labesse/AutoMxL/README.md

 AML is built as a class inherited from pandas DataFrame.
 Each Machine Learning step corresponds to a method that can be called with default or filled parameters.

 Note :
-verbose parameter allows you to get logging informations for all the methods
+For each method, verbose parameter allows you to get logging informations.

 ### Import and target encoding